lemonase/dixonmusic-website/inventory-converter/README.md

 ### Running Steps

-1. Run python script `python discogs-api/convert_inventory.py ./discogs-api/data/ ./gql_data/gql_product_input.jsonl` that will output a jsonl file with all Discogs listings.
+1. Run python script `python src/main.py ./discogs-api/data/ ./gql_data/gql_product_input.jsonl` that will output a jsonl file with all Discogs listings.

 1. Run the shell script that prepares Shopify's API for storage of your variables.
 We will need to save the response of this request for our next request.
 `./graph-ql/gql.sh ./graph-ql/mutations/bulk_create/gql/stage_uploads_create.gql > ./graph-ql/mutations/bulk_create/data/stageUploadsRes.json`
 1. Create a script called `./graph-ql/upload_jsonl.sh` to invoke curl according to [this POST request](https://shopify.dev/api/usage/bulk-operations/imports#upload-the-jsonl-file) using the reponse data you just saved in `./graph-ql/mutations/bulk_create/data/stageUploadsRes.json`
 1. Check that the bulk upload job has been created using `./graph-ql/gql.sh ./graph-ql/queries/check_bulk_op_status.gql` and `./graph-ql/gql.sh ./graph-ql/queries/check_bulk_op_count.gql`

+## TODO

+- [] Simplify -- Move the running steps into the script to make it less manual work and typing
+- [] Add DB for persistent storage instead of plain JSON files - this will help with granularity for updating and deleting data